This Red White and Blue Bundt Cake is a fun and colorful Fourth of July cake that you can be proud to share at any picnic or barbecue this summer.

 FYI: Buy extra marshmallows to make extra marshmallow sparklers.
 My kids were fighting over who got to eat the last few on the cake.

 How to make a Red White and Blue Bundt Cake

 The biggest surprise in this patriotic bundt cake are all the fun swirls of colors inside.
 The fun thing is that you can totally do any color of cake this way.

-Mix up a vanilla cake mix using the package directions, then divide the cake batter evenly into three bowls. (full recipe at bottom of post)
+- Mix up a vanilla cake mix using the package directions, then divide the cake batter evenly into three bowls. (full recipe at bottom of post)

-Use red and blue gel food colors to tint two of the bowls of batter.
-Tip: Using gel food colors is better because they do not add extra liquid to your batter.
+- Use red and blue gel food colors to tint two of the bowls of batter.
+Pro Tip: Using gel food colors is better because they do not add extra liquid to your batter.

 As the red white and blue cake bakes, the colors will swirl together into a fun tie-dyed look.
 Every piece will look totally different as you cut it.

-Alternate: You could also frost the cake with vanilla frosting before adding the sprinkles, if you prefer that instead.
+- Or you could frost the cake with vanilla frosting before adding the sprinkles, if you prefer that instead.